 - Use warm water and mild soap.
 Be careful to dry well between your toes.

 Apply a moisturizer (lotion) to your feet every day

-- If it’s hard to reach your feet, you may want to use a lotion applicator.
-You can also use a plastic grocery bag – put the lotion in the bad, put your foot in, and use the handles of the bag to move it around to get the lotion onto your foot.
+- If it’s hard for you to reach your feet, you may want to get a lotion applicator.
+You can also use a plastic grocery bag – put the lotion in the bag, put your foot in, and use the handles of the bag to move it around to get the lotion onto your foot.

 - Find a list of foot care nurses in Alberta at Alberta Foot Care Nurses.

 - Find a list of podiatrists in Alberta at albertapodiatry.com.

 - You can learn more about finding the proper shoe fit from Wounds Canada.

 - Your shoes should support your feet and not rub or pinch.
 The heels should be lower than 5 cm (2 inches).

 - Your feet swell slightly during the day so it’s best to buy your shoes late in the day.
 Shop at a well-known store with staff who know how to professionally fit your shoes.